What is a Life Insurance Beneficiary?

 Further Reading

-When your financial resources change and you have trouble paying your monthly bills, you may consider dropping your expensive whole or universal life insurance policy.
-After all, you could apply your premium payments to other bills and relieve some o...
+When your financial resources change and you have trouble paying monthly bills, you may consider dropping a costly whole or universal life insurance policy.
+You might apply those premium payments to other immediate expenses and relieve some financia...